yu-cheng-kuo-28/leetcode-doc-cpp/solutions/others/Flower Bouquets/README.md

 This is not a LeetCode problem.
 It's a problem I encountered at a OA of a big tech.

-Link of this problem: [Here](https://leetcode.com/discuss/interview-question/365425/coinlist-oa-2019-nuclear-rods)
+Link to Flower Bouquets: [Here](https://leetcode.com/discuss/interview-question/365425/coinlist-oa-2019-nuclear-rods)